Low Flow Oxygen Concentrator Comparison and Review

 - What is a Pulse Flow Oxygen Concentrator?

-Usually the smallest oxygen concentrator provides the lowest power consumption.
-Such is the case with the low flow concentrators.
-The SimplyGo concentrator consumes an average of 120 watts while operating.
-This is the lowest power usage for all home oxygen concentrators.
-The VisionAire 3 uses 175 watts of power while the VisionAire 2 uses 200 watts of power.
-The national average for the cost of a kilowatt per hour (KWH) is 0.1256 cents.
-(Source: Edison Electric Institute, June 2014, Typical Bills and Average Rates Report) The chart below provides the average cost per kilowatt-hour for the continental United States.
+Usually, the smallest oxygen concentrator provides the lowest power consumption.
+Such is the case with the low-flow concentrators.
+The SimplyGo 2 concentrator consumes an average of 120 watts while operating.
+This power consumption is the second-best power usage for all home oxygen concentrators.
+Only the At Home concentrator with an average power usage of only 110 watts is better.
+VisionAire 3 uses 175 watts of power.
+The national average for the cost of a kilowatt per hour (KWH) is 0.1327 cents.
+(Source: Choose Energy, October 1, 2019, Electricity rates by state – the U.S. average is 13.27 cents per kilowatt hour, Last Accessed November 25, 2019)

 The chart below displays the average watts per hour for each low-flow oxygen concentrator with the average daily cost and the average annual cost to operate.
-Also displayed is the average watts and cost for operating a 5 liter concentrator and a 10 liter concentrator as a comparison.
-Oxygen patients that need 2 to3 liters of oxygen can save from around $134 to $222 annually on their electric bill by purchasing a low-flow concentrator instead of a 5 liter concentrator.
-These same patients can save between $351 to $439 annually with a low flow concentrator over a 10 liter concentrator.
-In other words, oxygen patients could buy a new low flow concentrator every 2 to 5-1/2 years from just the savings on their electric bill.
+The average watts and costs displays for operating a 5-liter, 8-liter, and 10-liter concentrator as a comparison.
+The figures for the VisionAire 3, highlighted in gray, and the numbers for the SimplyFlo, highlighted in yellow, are significantly lower than the 5- through 10-liter machines.
+Oxygen patients that need 2 to 3 liters of oxygen can save from around $135 to $199 annually on their electric bill by purchasing a low-flow concentrator instead of a 5-liter concentrator.
+These same patients can save between $499 to $563 annually with a low-flow concentrator over a 10-liter concentrator.
+In other words, oxygen patients could buy a new low-flow concentrator every 2 to 5 years from just the savings on their electric bill.

 |Daily Watt Usage